Los Angeles Rams vs. Jacksonville Jaguars NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Los Angeles has two wins against the spread, and is 3-2 overall, at home this year.

-- In three of five home games this season, Los Angeles has gone over the total.
+- Los Angeles has gone over the total in three of five games at home this season.

-- Jacksonville has two wins against the spread, and is 0-4 overall, away from home.
+- In away games, Jacksonville has two wins against the spread and is 0-4 overall.

-- In four away games this year, Jacksonville has hit the over once.
+- Jacksonville has gone over the total once in four away games this year.

 Powered by Data Skrive.